scalableinternetservices/ucsb_website/index.md

 Azure](https://azure.microsoft.com/en-us/)) make it increasingly easier to build and deploy these systems.

-Despite these advances, building scalable Internet services today still requires an understanding of topics like caching, load balancing, security, and monitoring.
-In this course we will examine these topics and more: the state of the art in building scalable Internet services.
+Despite these advances, building scalable internet services today still requires an understanding of topics like caching, load balancing, security, and monitoring.
+In this course we will examine these topics and more: the state of the art in building scalable internet services.

 ## Learning Outcomes

 By the end of this course students will be able to:

-- contritbute to a  modern front end client application using [React](https://reactjs.org)
+- contritbute to a  modern frontend client application using [React](https://reactjs.org)

 - create a [Ruby on Rails](http://rubyonrails.org/) web service and deploy it